nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   e.g. `999` will return `99999999`, `27899988`
 * As for register numbers and class, the entire number or class name must be provided in the command to filter
 * Note on Emergency Contact Filtering
   * If a student does not have an emergency contact name or number saved, using filter en/ (for emergency contact names) or filter ep/ (for emergency contact numbers) will not return any results.
-To find these students, please use other attributes in your search criteria.
+To filter these students, please use other attributes in your search criteria.
 * Support for Multiple Predicates: The filter command allows users to specify multiple values for a single attribute (e.g.multiple names) or combine multiple attributes for more refined filtering. e.g. `filter n/Alex Bernice` and `filter n/Alex n/Bernice` will both display details for Alex and Bernice.
 This will be true for all attributes. e.g. `filter s/F p/99999999` will display details of a female student with the phone number 99999999.